sematext/docs/docs/monitoring/spm-faq.md

 Note:

-  - you can do this change at any point, even after SPM client was running on your machine for the past few months or years - you just have to upgrade SPM client to version 1.17.7 or greater
   - old data will still be seen in Sematext under the old hostname, while new data (after hostname change) will be displayed under the new hostname
-  - if you are installing SPM client for the first time and you want to be 100% sure its original hostname never leaves your network, define your hostname alias in `spm-sender.properties` file immediately after you complete "1.
+  - if you are installing SPM client for the first time and you want to be 100% sure its original hostname never leaves your network, define your hostname alias in `agent.properties` file immediately after you complete "1.
 Package installation" step and before you begin with "2.
 Client configuration setup" step (installation instructions can be accessed from